brian-dellabetta/Fusion.jl/docs/src/index.md

 </table>
 ```

-# Our claim
+# The Claim

-Everything up to this point can be found in the research literature, we have not introduced anything new so far.  -- **below a certain optical lattice laser wavelength, counterpropagating ultracold atoms will have a small probability of colliding each time they pass by one another, and fusing**[^nutshell]:
+Everything up to this point can be found in the research literature, we have not introduced anything new so far.
+The claim -- **below a certain optical lattice laser wavelength, counter-propagating ultracold atoms will be moving fast enough to occasionally collide and fuse**[^nutshell]:

 !!! todo "Video Under Construction"